Prof. Silvia Gross

 In 2002 she was appointed Research Scientist of the Institute of Molecular Science and Technology of the Italian National Research Council (CNR) and from 2010 to 2017 she has been Senior Researcher (Primo Ricercatore) at the Institute ICMATE-CNR.

-Teaching activity is mainly carried at University of Padova, with regard to the course of Chemistry of Nanosystems (2004-2008), Inorganic Chemistry for students of Materials Sciences (2009), General Chemistry for Biotechnologists (2010-2012), Inorganic Chemistry III (since 2012) for Chemistry Master students, Environmental Toxicology for Industrial Biotechnology Master Students (2014-2018), Colloid Chemistry (since 2016), Biomaterials for Industrial Biotechnology Master Students (since 2020).
+Teaching activity is mainly carried at University of Padova, with regard to the course of Chemistry of Nanosystems (2004-2008), Inorganic Chemistry for students of Materials Sciences (2009), General Chemistry for Biotechnologists (2010-2012), Inorganic Chemistry III (since 2012) for Chemistry Master students, Environmental Toxicology for Industrial Biotechnology Master Students (2014-2018), Colloid Chemistry (since 2016), Biomaterials for Industrial Biotechnology Master Students (since 2020), Materials Design and Selection for Circular Economy (since 2022).
 Since 2006, advanced PhD courses on hybrid materials and colloid science are held in the framework of the PhD School in Molecular Sciences and Materials Sciences and Engineering in Padova.
-Advanced courses for PhD and Master students have been given at the Universities of Versailles (France 2007), Trento (2006), Nova Gorica (Slovenia, 2007, 2008, 2016), Salzburg (2013, 2014), Gießen (every year 2013-2020).
+Advanced courses for PhD and Master students have been given at the Universities of Versailles (France 2007), Trento (2006), Nova Gorica (Slovenia, 2007, 2008, 2016), Salzburg (2013, 2014), Gießen (every year 2013-2022), KIT (2022).

 She is referee for several scientific journals (Nature Comm., Angew.
 Chemie, Inorg.
 Chem., Adv.
 Funct.
 Mater, Adv.
 Mater, Adv.
 Mater.
 Interf., Nanoscale, Chem.
 Mater., J. Mater.
 Chem, Chem.
 Comm., PCCP, Nanoletters, Dalton Trans., J. Phys.
 Chem. etc.) and evaluator of proposals for European Commission (FP7, H2020), COST, Suiss National Science Foundation (SNF), Austrian Science Foundation (FWF), Slovenian Research Agency (ARRS), Polish Research Agency, Czech Science Foundation, Research Grant Council (RGC) of Hong Kong, Ministero dell'Istruzione (MIUR), Flander Research Foundation (FWO).